 There’s so much to do and see in Korea.
-Make the most out of your stay and familiarise yourself with some of the places you’d like to visit.
+Make the most out of your stay and familiarise yourself with some places you’d like to visit.
 Click here for a handy map of Korea and its many sights.

 Seoul City Tour